GUARANTEED EXPERT BIRD CONTROL

 CNN - As bird flu continues to spread, Trump administration sidelines key pandemic preparedness office

-Politico - UN agency warns of ‘unprecedented’ bird flu threat as H5N1 virus jumps to mammals
+Politico - UN agency warns of ‘unprecedented’ bird flu threat as H5N1 virus jumps to mammals Food and Agriculture Organization warns of “serious impacts” on food production, rural jobs, local economies and prices to consumers.

 US News - Bird Flu Virus May Survive Aging Process in Raw Milk Cheese